 “shape a future that works for all by putting people first, empowering them and constantly reminding ourselves that all of these new technologies are first and foremost tools made by people for people.”

-The utopia of this people-first approach to digital transformation is clear, yet research cited by McKinsey & Company suggests that 70% of large-scale projects don’t reach their goals, and the most recent data suggests that this may actually be as high as 86%!
+The utopia of this people-first approach to digital transformation is clear.
+However, research cited by McKinsey & Company suggests that 70% of large-scale projects don’t reach their goals.
+The most recent data suggests that this may be as high as 86%!
 With investment in digital transformation programmes estimated to reach $2 trillion by 2022, that’s a very expensive failure!

 To avoid being one of the businesses missing the mark in how they’ve adopted cloud technology, we believe businesses need to start by thinking inside the box.
 Blue-sky thinking is great when you want to generate completely new ideas, but when you need to identify and improve inefficient processes to improve ways of working, this isn’t a practical approach.
 Business leaders need to focus on the art of the possible, so it’s essential to look internally at how to align your business goals, processes, culture and IT to make technology work for your business and your people.

 Find out more in this engaging webinar where you’ll discover the pitfalls that many succumb to in their digital transformations, practical tips on how to avoid them, and engaging cases on the future of work through intelligent automation.

 In less than two decades, the way we work has changed beyond recognition.
 The accessibility of cloud technology has created countless opportunities for business to meet the needs of the digital-first, always-on end-user.
 But in a majority of cases, mass digitisation isn’t delivering on the ‘work smarter, not harder’ promise.